bipubipu/getHired/aboutMe.md

 IT Project manager
 Cyber risk analyst
 Tutor

+## Work rights
+Full working rights in Australia and China mainland.

 ## My reflection
 There are several reasons which lead me to the current status.